Busmate-Lk/busmate-management-portal/SCHEDULE_WORKSPACE_PLAN.md

 ##### 9. Additional Features
 - **Schedule Templates**: Pre-defined templates for common schedule patterns (can generate multiple schedules at once).
-- **Bulk Import/Export**: CSV/Excel import for creating multiple schedules or bulk time entry.
-- **Schedule Comparison**: Side-by-side comparison of two or more schedules in the workspace.
-- **Schedule Variants Generator**: Auto-create variants (weekend, holiday) from a base weekday schedule.
-- **Version History**: Track changes for each schedule independently.
-- **Mobile Responsiveness**: Adapt layout for different screen sizes, simplified multi-schedule view on mobile.

 ##### 10. Implementation Steps
 1. Set up basic page structure and routing with support for multiple schedule IDs in URL.